AndersDeath/diary2/000-current.md

 # 11 January - Wednesday - Yerevan - 104 day of immigration

 I've fixed a lot of stuff on NNEC project.
 Also, I watched couple of videos related to English.
 I also did some research in front-end area, worked on scenario and on another writing things.
 Tomorrow is a big day.
 I'm going to get surgery.
 The surger wil screw in 5 teeth.
 It will be amazing.
 I'm happy.
 Also today was the last day when I had to shot my ass.
 I mean cikloferon of course.
 It's cool, because it's not so fun to have pain in the ass.
-In general, mymood is quite calm today, this is cool, i think.
+In general, mymood is quite calm today, this is cool, I think.